maruel/panicparse/README.md

 Tips
 ----

-### Get all routines in Go 1.6+
+### GOTRACEBACK

 Starting with Go 1.6, [`GOTRACEBACK`](https://golang.org/pkg/runtime/) defaults
-to `single` instead of `all` in 1.5 and before.
-To get all goroutine traces, set the environment variable:
+to `single` instead of `all` / `1` that was used in 1.5 and before.
+To get all goroutines trace and not just the crashing one, set the environment variable:

     export GOTRACEBACK=all

-or `set GOTRACEBACK=all on Windows.
+or `set GOTRACEBACK=all` on Windows.
 Probably worth to put it in your `.bashrc`.

 ### Updating bash on OSX